andrewfhw/quill-to-word/index.md

 This package creates a Microsoft Word DOCX file from a QuillJS Delta.
 In short, this package will allow you to download the contents of your QuillJS in-browser editor as a Word document.

+## How Does It Work?

+QuillJS stores its content in a delta format.
+QuillToWord parses a Quill delta object into a paragraph format using [QuillJSParser](https://github.com/andrewraygilbert/quilljs-parser).
+Then, QuillToWord generates a Word document, using the popular [DOCX package](https://docx.js.org/#/).

+## How Can I Configure QuillToWord?

+Configuration options are coming.